The short answer

 Direct answer: how to compare motorcycle insurance

 To compare motorcycle insurance properly, do three things in order.
 First, decide your coverage — your liability limits, your deductibles, whether you need custom-parts coverage, which optional coverages you want — before pulling a single quote.
 Second, get quotes from at least three carriers with that identical coverage selected on every one.
-Third, score the carriers on five axes, not one: price, coverage breadth, claims record, service model, and financial strength.
+Third, read the policy terms against five variables, not one: price for that identical coverage, coverage breadth, claims record, service model, and financial strength.

-Match the coverage first, and the comparison becomes honest: same policy, different carriers, real price difference.
-The five axes below are how motoinsure scores every carrier — the same scorecard for each, documented in its methodology — and they are the axes a rider should use too.
+Match the coverage first, and the comparison becomes real: same policy, different carriers, real price difference.
+The five variables below are the ones a rider should read every quote against; the methodology behind them is in motoinsure’s methodology.

 The five axes, one at a time

 Coverage.
 What each carrier treats as standard versus a paid add-on.
-The line that matters most for a built bike is custom-parts and equipment protection: Progressive includes it in the base policy [Progressive Corporation, 2026], while a carrier that treats it as an optional endorsement can post a lower base quote that simply leaves the coverage out.
+The line that matters most for a built bike is custom-parts and equipment protection: the largest standalone carrier includes it in the base policy [Progressive Corporation, 2026], while a carrier that treats it as an optional endorsement can post a lower base quote that simply leaves the coverage out.
 A rider comparing on price alone never sees this axis; a rider reading the coverage menu does.

 Customer service.
 The service model itself, and whether it fits the rider.
-A direct carrier like Geico runs phone and online service with no local agent; an agent-network carrier like State Farm or Allstate gives the rider one local person.
-Neither is universally better — a rider who wants a person to walk into an office values what the direct carrier cannot offer, and a rider who wants to quote and buy at midnight values what the agent model slows down.
+A direct carrier runs phone and online service with no local agent; an agent-network carrier gives the rider one local person.
+Neither is universally better.
+A rider who wants a person to walk into an office values what the direct carrier cannot offer, and a rider who wants to quote and buy at midnight values what the agent model slows down.

 Financial strength.
 Whether the carrier can pay a large claim.
-This traces to the AM Best rating, never to a marketing claim: GEICO carries an A++, Progressive and Allstate an A+, Liberty Mutual an A [AM Best, 2025].
-For most riders this axis does not separate the major carriers — they cluster at A or above — but it is the axis that catches a cheap quote from a thinly-capitalized insurer, and it is worth a thirty-second check before any comparison closes.
+This traces to the AM Best rating, never to a marketing claim: the major motorcycle carriers cluster at A or above, with the largest direct and standalone writers in the A+ to A++ band [AM Best, 2025].
+For most riders this axis does not separate the major carriers, but it is the axis that catches a cheap quote from a thinly-capitalized insurer, and it is worth a thirty-second check before any comparison closes.

 Sample premium ranges by rider profile